Shon Powell

 1. Understanding what your symptoms are protecting you from.

-Sometimes anxiety, irritability, or over-control is not random.
-It is a strategy that once made sense.
+Anxiety, irritability, or over-control often aren’t random.
+They are strategies that once made sense.

-2. Identifying the relational pattern underneath the struggle.
+2. Next, therapy helps identify the relational pattern underlying the struggle.

-This includes how you manage closeness, conflict, boundaries, needs, and expectations—at work, at home, and internally.
+This includes how you handle closeness, conflict, boundaries, needs, and expectations—at work, home, and within.

-3. Practicing new responses when the old pattern gets activated.
+3. Finally, therapy involves practicing new responses when the old pattern gets activated.

 This is where insight becomes change, not just explanation.

-If you have been wondering whether therapy “counts” if you are not falling apart, the answer is yes.
+If you wonder if therapy matters when you’re not falling apart, the answer is yes.
 Some of the most meaningful work happens in the gray zone—when life is manageable, but not truly sustainable.

 All